Notion vs. Google Sheets: Which One Should You Choose?

 Is it even fair to compare Notion with Google Sheets and Google Sheets with Notion?

-What is Notion?
+What Is Notion?

 Notion example of a company workspace.

-What is Google Sheets?
+What Is Google Sheets?

 Google Sheets spreadsheet.

-Differences between Notion and Google Sheets
+Comparing Key Features Between Notion and Google Sheets

-Let’s now explore specific features and how you can accomplish similar results in each product.
+Now, let’s explore specific features and how you can accomplish similar results in each product.

 Templates

-Templates are amazing because they not only involve databases but also dashboards, organization structures and specific use cases like CRMs, habit trackers, OKRs management, meeting notes and more.
 There is a whole market around templates in the Notion community where users offer them for free or for a small fee.
-Just search “notion template” in Gumroad and you will understand what I mean.
+Just search “notion template” in Gumroad to see what I mean:

 Search of Notion templates on Gumroad.